 Hero background

-Help students in Palawan's schools discover new words, numbers and scientific curiosities.
-A simple yet engaging teaching experience that also becomes a genuine human and cultural exchange.
+Help students at the schools in Palawan with new words, numbers and a bit of science.
+A simple, hands-on teaching experience that becomes a real cultural exchange too.

 Where